Washington Report on Middle East Affairs, Sept/Oct 2009, Pages 16-17

 As morning dawns, 17-month-old Yousef Al Zeq slowly opens his eyes, tentative slits gradually expanding to reveal beautiful brown irises as the child emerges from sleep.
 Rather than seeing a dangling mobile, bright colors and an assortment of stuffed animals ringing his crib, however, Yousef sees gray walls, darkness and despair.
 From the day he was born this is the only world he’s known.
 Yousef is special.
 He’s likely the youngest prisoner in an Israeli prison—Hasharon to be exact.
 His crime?
 He was born to a Palestinian woman.
 Her crime?
 Nobody seems to know.

 Yousef’s mother, Fatima Al Zeq, 42, was arrested May 20, 2007 while accompanying her niece from Gaza to a hospital in Ramallah for treatment.
 She was charged with intending to carry out an attack in Israel.
 Yet her family claims that such charges are far-fetched.
 One legal source suggests that Mrs. Al Zeq was arrested because Israeli authorities simply suspected she would carry out an attack against Israel.
 Yet no explosives were found on her, nor was any other evidence produced to support this assertion.
 The International Committee of the Red Cross (ICRC) declined to comment on Al Zeq’s incarceration.
-Nor were any Israeli legal organizations contacted by the Washington Report able to provide an explanation.
+Nor were any Israeli legal organizations contacted by the Washington Report on Middle East Affairs, able to provide an explanation.

 Another source suggested that the charges against her are based on guilt by association, noting that “one of her relatives is a leader within Islamic Jihad.”
 According to Al Zeq and her immediate family members, however, they don’t work with or engage with that organization.